-From 1 January 2019, leases are recognised as a right-of-use assets and a corresponding liability at the date at which the leased asset is available for use by the Group.
+Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Group.

 Contracts may contain both lease and non-lease components.
 The Group allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
 However, for leases of real estate for which the Group is a lessee, it has elected not to separate lease and non-lease components and instead accounts for these as a single lease component.